 You will be contacted by a clinician to discuss your symptoms further either via phone or video call to assess how quickly you need to be seen.

 If your condition is more serious, we will book you an urgent appointment at a hospital eye clinic.
-If you need a routine appointment with a hospital, we will organise this for you.
+If you need a routine appointment with a hospital, we will organize this for you.
 You may also be advised to make an appointment with your GP if your eye condition is in relation to your general health.

 What should I take with me?
 If you can please bring